jedavies-dev/kiss-ppc64le/README.md

 ## Repo Structure

-Packages which override ones in core/ extra/ xorg/ and testing/ will have symlinks to the corresponding files on your machine in /var/db/kiss/repo/.
-Packages which override ones in community contain a copy of the set of build files.
+Packages which override ones in core/ extra/ xorg/ and testing/ have symlinks to the corresponding files on your machine in /var/db/kiss/repo/, and are in the top level "repo" directory.
+Packages which override ones in community/ contain a copy of the set of build files, and are in the top level "community" directory.